RegiByte/emergent/README.md

 ### Testability

-Handlers are pure functions - easy to test without mocks:
+Handlers are pure functions that require no mocking:

 ```typescript
 test("increment handler", () => {